devfile/api/docs/proposals/registry/registry-structure.md

 ## Problem
 Our approach of pushing only the devfile.yaml works fine currently because the stacks we’re pushing only have a devfile.yaml in them.
 However, devfile stacks may contain more than _just_ the devfile, and may also contains resources that are re-used across multiple stacks (such as certain vsx plugins).

-We need a defined way of knowing what files in a stack to push up in a, what layers each file in the stack should belong to, and where the stack's file should located.
+We need a defined way of knowing what files in a stack to push up in a, what layers each file in the stack should belong to, and where the stack's files should located.

 ## Proposal